Nicholas Zammit: Beginnings

-Zammit was born at Siggiewi, Malta, on 29 November 1815, from John Nicholas Zammit and Vicenza née Vella.
+Zammit was born at Siġġiewi, Malta, on 29 November 1815, from John Nicholas Zammit and Vicenza (née Vella).
 He seems to have hailed from a well-established family, for he was given a good education, superior to that of other children in those days.

 Later, Zammit entered the Royal University of Malta, at Valletta, to study medicine as a main subject.
 His subsidiary studies included Latin and Italian literature, philosophy, and architecture.
 All of these were subjects which Zammit continued to interest himself in throughout his life.

 An incident which occurred in 1835 suggests that, as a university student, he was somewhat rowdy.
 Together with some of his classmates, he behaved badly, showed disrespect to some of his professors, and went as far as disrupting a graduation ceremony.
 The naughty lads were taken before the university council for a de moribus (literally, concerning behaviour) hearing.
 The council decided to expel Zammit and two of his pals from the university.
 However, subsequently, the punishment was commuted to one year postponement of their final exams.
 This suspension was upheld during the years 1838–39.

 Zammit finished his university studies and won his colours as Doctor of Medicine in June 1839 at 23 years of age.